Off-duty mystery nurse saves stranger’s life on Slaughter Road

 We've been searching for her all day, but no one knows who she is.
 WHNT News 19 is on a quest to find this hero.

-Slaughter Road was chaotic as a sea of first responders tried to get the driver of the van to the hospital.
+Slaughter Road was a chaotic sea of first responders as they tried to get the driver of the van to the hospital.
 No other vehicles were involved in the wreck.

 But the real story is the moments our cameras didn't catch and the unknown angel we haven't tracked down yet.

-Note: UPDATE: Several of you have contacted WHNT News 19 with the name of the nurse.
-We are planning a follow-up, so stay tuned!